Eddie Kantar

 11 Make sure you and your partner are on the same wave length concerning leads and signaling conventions.

 12 Don’t compound a crime.
-If you, or more likely partner, have made an error, do not lose your cool.
+If you, or more likely partner, has made an error, do not lose your cool.
 Many contracts can still be beaten after one defensive error, seldom after TWO.

 13 If partner makes a nice play, a kind word or two at the end of the hand goes a long way.